Table Of Contents

 3. A distribution period that results in payouts of your interest earnings and principal investment

-The accumulated interest, which is commonly referred to as accrued interest, is your money.
+The accumulated interest, commonly referred to as accrued interest, is your money.
 You can begin accessing it at your discretion, following a minimum specified accumulation period.
 Until then, the interest is permitted to grow on a tax-deferred basis, an advantage that can greatly facilitate your ability to save for retirement.

 Did you know?